KyleDanny/legelisten_light/README.md

 I fullfilled each of the requirements listed, while keeping the data & overall layout fairly simple.
 I've used a mobile first approach with regards to responsiveness, and then catered to iPad & Laptop screen size at my discretion.
 I mostly used scss (and vanilla css), with the exception of the 'simple_form' gem which makes use of bootstrap.

 I would have liked to have done some more testing, since this was also a new aspect in rails that I had not done before.
+But I did test for general CRUD.

 Thank you,